BYDGOSZCZ 2016 - DAY TWO

 A personal best of 52.12 has ensured Jessica Thornton (NSW) will progress to the girl’s 400m final on day three.

 “I’m so happy right now, I was a little bit anxious about what was going to happen, I had a pretty hard semi and I came out and took the win.
-I didn’t expect to do that, so I’m very happy right now,” Thornton said.
+I didn’t expect to do that, so I’m very happy right now,†Thornton said.

 If run two weeks ago Thornton's time would have been enough to ensure an individual spot at Rio 2016, but with the Qualification Period now closed internationally the result significantly boosts the strength of the women’s 4x400m relay.

-“On the back straight I thought I might have gone out to hard but then I kept pushing and held on and ended up winning, I didn’t think I’d won but there you go,” Thornton added.
+“On the back straight I thought I might have gone out to hard but then I kept pushing and held on and ended up winning, I didn’t think I’d won but there you go,†Thornton added.

-Jack Hale (TAS) finished 4th in his boy’s 100m semi-final with a time of 10.45 (w: +0.2).
+Australia’s fastest junior sprinter Jack Hale (TAS) finished 4th in his boy’s 100m semi-final with a time of 10.45 (w: +0.2).
 He will not progress to the final.

 “It’s been a shocking preparation, so to throw down some decent times is great.
-It was a decent race out there, I tightened up a bit late and I think that cost me,” Hale said.
+It was a decent race out there, I tightened up a bit late and I think that cost me,†Hale said.

 Hale indicated the world under-20 trip as a whole has been a positive experience.

-“You definitely take a lot of positives away from it, coming away with an Australian under-20 record with 10.21 a few weeks ago is really nice but it would have nice to do it out here.”
+“You definitely take a lot of positives away from it, coming away with an Australian under-20 record with 10.21 a few weeks ago is really nice but it would have nice to do it out here.â€

-Josh Connolly (QLD) and John Dodds (QLD) advanced with clearances of 2.16m.
+Australia will feature two high jumpers in the final after Josh Connolly (QLD) and John Dodds (QLD) advanced with clearances of 2.16m.

 After a disappointing IAAF World Youth campaign last year in Cali (COL), Connolly was motived to go one further in Bydgoszcz.

-“I used it as motivation and got geed up enough to get an equal personal best,” Connolly said.
+“I used it as motivation and got geed up enough to get an equal personal best,†Connolly said.

-“It’s a good track, nice and springy and the crowd helped.”
+“It’s a good track, nice and springy and the crowd helped.â€

-Alec Diamond (NSW) put behind him a hard day one to score 7111 points and finish the boy’s decathlon in 18th position overall.
+After two gruelling days of competition Alec Diamond (NSW) put behind him a hard day one to score 7111 points and finish the boy’s decathlon in 18th position overall.

-“It was pretty good, I had pretty terrible first day but the second day I’m pretty sure was a personal best… I happy how I put together the second day,” Diamond said.
+“It was pretty good, I had pretty terrible first day but the second day I’m pretty sure was a personal best… I happy how I put together the second day,†Diamond said.

-Nick Andrews (NSW) in both his 110m hurdles heat and semi-final today with technical issues and a false start in the field adding to the drama on the day.
+It wasn't straight forward for Nick Andrews (NSW) in both his 110m hurdles heat and semi-final today with technical issues and a false start in the field adding to the drama on the day.
 Andrews won heat five with a time of 13.56 (w: +0.4), before missing out on the final with a time of 13.68 (w: +0.6) in semi-final three.

-Sarah Billings (VIC) pushed hard early in 800m semi-final two before finishing 6th in 2:06.86, while Lauren Ryan (VIC) produced a personal best of 9:21:21 to finish 13th overall in the final of the women’s 3000m.
+In a gutsy run Sarah Billings (VIC) pushed hard early in 800m semi-final two before finishing 6th in 2:06.86, while Lauren Ryan (VIC) produced a personal best of 9:21:21 to finish 13th overall in the final of the women’s 3000m.

 SESSION ONE: WEATHERLY ADVANCES TO HAMMER FINAL